 “Till’ I Find A Me To Defend” moves us into a “more than us” vision that we have.
 Our first album, raw and organic, reflects well of our acoustic duo format, which we have portrayed live since we formed Lennox Lust.
 While that is in no way going to be abandoned, we’re also excited to take some of the limits off, expanding our possibilities for sonics on our recordings.
 Simply bringing electric guitar into a song, gives us so many more colours to paint with.
 The strength of this song was intended to be placed in the lyrics.
 Self-doubt is in everyone at least once in a lifetime.
 We are constantly changing and growing and the song is about self-expectations never being met as new ones are constantly being created, which we have to remember is totally okay.

-You have been performing your music around the world, what have some of your greatest musical experience’s been?
+You have been performing your music all over.
+What have some of your greatest musical experiences been?

 How did JMC prepare you for you careers in the industry?